Does CBD Oil Work for Pain Relief?

 Why Use CBD Oil for Pain Management?

-There is a high chance that most people will suffer some form of constant or continual pain at some point in our lives.
+There is a high chance that most people will suffer constant or continual pain at some point.

 Traditionally, constant and chronic pain has been treated with opioid-based painkillers.

-Enter CBD (aka cannabidiol or cannabis oil), a compound derived from cannabis that has natural pain managing qualities with none of the drawbacks of opioid-based painkillers.
+A compound derived from cannabis with natural pain-managing qualities with none of the drawbacks of opioid-based painkillers.

-Preliminary, medically reviewed, studies in CBD oil have shown it to be effective in alleviating pain associated with many health conditions, including fibromyalgia, Crohn’s disease, Multiple Sclerosis, Huntington’s disease, as well as various forms of Cancer.
+Preliminary, medically reviewed studies on CBD oil for pain relief have shown it effectively alleviates pain associated with many health conditions, including fibromyalgia, Crohn’s disease, Multiple Sclerosis, Huntington’s disease, and various forms of Cancer.

-The more product development and medically reviewed research that is undertaken, the more benefits we can hopefully discover and verify from CBD/cannabidiol as a form of pain relief.
+The more product development and medically reviewed research undertaken, the more benefits we can hopefully discover and verify from CBD/cannabidiol as pain relief.

 How Does CBD Work for Pain Relief?